emilythestrangee/myDFIR_SOC/Day 10 - Elasticsearch Ingest Data Tutorial.md

 ## Introduction

-Goal: Ingest Sysmon and Microsoft Defender event logs from the Windows Server into Elasticsearch and confirm log visibility in Kibana.
+Goal: Ingest Sysmon and Windows Defender event logs from the Windows Server into Elasticsearch and confirm log visibility in Kibana.

 ---